Utilizing Technology to Reduce Exposure to Corporate Card Fraud

 The second poll question then addressed the topic of what is the biggest challenge companies are facing in employing more technology to monitor risks associated with corporate card fraud.

-What is interesting about the results of this second poll question is that 56% of the companies recognize the need to employ more technology in addressing the fraud challenge, but either have competing priorities that are a higher priority or they can’t identify the proper technology to get the job done.
+What is interesting about the results of this second poll question is that 56% of the companies recognize the need to employ more technology in addressing the fraud challenge, but either has competing priorities that are a higher priority or they can’t identify the proper technology to get the job done.
 The concern with card fraud is that companies can develop a false sense of security that their existing systems and controls are more than adequate, while, in actuality, there could be a significant control breach that they are not even aware of.
-With the large number of cardholders and high monetary amounts of transactions flowing through the typical corporate card program, comes the need to continually upgrade the capabilities of the fraud detection systems and controls to match the increased exposure that the company faces.
+With a large number of cardholders and high monetary amounts of transactions flowing through the typical corporate card program, comes the need to continually upgrade the capabilities of the fraud detection systems and controls to match the increased exposure that the company faces.

 Some comments from this poll include the following: